warpstreamlabs/bento/website/docs/components/inputs/subprocess.md

 </TabItem>
 </Tabs>

 Messages are consumed according to a specified codec.
 The command is executed once and if it terminates the input also closes down gracefully.
-Alternatively, the field `restart_on_close` can be set to `true` in order to have Benthos re-execute the command each time it stops.
+Alternatively, the field `restart_on_close` can be set to `true` in order to have Bento re-execute the command each time it stops.

 The field `max_buffer` defines the maximum message size able to be read from the subprocess.
 This value should be set significantly above the real expected maximum message size.

-The execution environment of the subprocess is the same as the Benthos instance, including environment variables and the current working directory.
+The execution environment of the subprocess is the same as the Bento instance, including environment variables and the current working directory.

 ## Fields